Skip to main contentSkip to footer

 Client appreciation cards — thank-you themed, sent to the full client list.

 Internal team cards — from leadership to employees, often paired with a bonus.
+Teams sending physical gifts alongside digital cards should also look at holiday corporate gifts that work well with a seasonal eCard campaign.

 Vendor/partner cards — a small but meaningful gesture to the people behind the scenes.